The people who make up the RCN's governing body

 Dee has experience spanning four decades across the acute, commissioning and charity sector.
 She has recently taken up the position of Chief Executive Officer at Rainbows Children’s Hospice, having previously been Executive Director of Nursing for Marie Curie for four years.
 Whilst at Marie Curie, Dee worked with the RCN to support the development of internal policies around competences for medicines management, and national policy on end of life care.
 She is currently working towards a professional doctorate.

+Geoff was elected Chair of Governance Support Committee in January 2020.
 Geoff has worked as a community mental health nurse for the Lothian Health Board since 2004.
 He has been an RCN Steward since 2000, and has been involved with the RCN Scotland Board since he was a student nurse.
-Geoff was a member of the RCN Agenda Committee 2011 – 2015, and has served on the RCN International Committee since 2014.
+Geoff was a member of the RCN Agenda Committee 2011 – 2015, and he served on the RCN International Committee from 2014 to 2019.
 He was honoured with the RCN Award of Merit in 2013.

 Geoffrey is a matron with a background in critical care and cardiology.
 He has developed an award-winning nurse-led unit and has been recognised with an OBE and the British Journal of Nursing’s Nurse of the Year Award.
 An active RCN Steward he is also Chair of the RCN’s Dorset branch.
 He has been an elected member of the National Council of the Red Cross and is Honorary Vice-President of the Florence Nightingale Foundation.